Jphsx/WWProceedings/editlog.md

 - bullet list on top of page 10 out of context?

+	>> bullet list was removed and reformulated in text in section 4

 - eq (5) and (6) contain undefined variables

+	>> reorganized equation text to come before eqns and explicitly added definition for Nmatch,Nfake,NStotal, NBtotal

 - Sec 4.3 "mismeasurements of particles ....
 Neither of these effects should create a systematic excess...": careful - PFlow confusion can go both ways, so not only can cause a loss, but can lead to double counting of neutral hadrons.
 Maybe reformulate.

+	>>reformulated to say "This effect (referring to pf confusion) is not substantial enought to account for the systematic excess observed in reconstruction as shown in Figure 8"
+	-- possibly add a mass distribution, this makes figure reference out of order

 - the strategy to remove overlay via the JADE algorithm and a mass cut-off is very interesting.
 However the description should be improved.